-DISTRIBUTION: It has a bimodal range in NC, occurring only in the southern half of the mountains and the adjacent southwestern Piedmont foothills, and also at a few sites in the southeastern Coastal Plain.
+DISTRIBUTION: It has an apparent trimodal range in NC, occurring mostly in the southern half of the mountains and the adjacent southwestern Piedmont foothills, and also at a few sites in the southeastern Coastal Plain.
+Incredibly, in 2019, someone trapped one in northern Richmond County; Terry Sharpe (retired NCWRC biologist) and others soon located two nests in nearby buildings, as well as live-trapping a woodrat in 2020, adding an isolated Sandhills distribution to the state.

-Essentially the southeastern US, from southern NC west to SD, and south to eastern TX and FL.
+Essentially the southeastern United States, from southern NC west to SD, and south to eastern TX and FL.

-ABUNDANCE: Generally uncommon in the southern half of the mountains, probably north to about Buncombe County, and very rare in the Hickorynut Gorge area in the foothills.
-Also apparently into the western Piedmont, though species identification there is uncertain.
-Very rare to rare, and local, in the extreme southeast, north to Carteret County (formerly), and Onslow County (currently).
+ABUNDANCE: Generally uncommon in the southern half of the mountains, probably north to about Buncombe and Madison counties, and very rare to rare in the Hickorynut Gorge area in the foothills.
+Also apparently into the western Piedmont, though species identification there (as well as in the central mountains) is uncertain -- see the Allegheny Woodrat account and map.
+Very rare to rare, and local, in the extreme southeast, north to Jones County (where first found in 2017), and north to Richmond County.

 HABITAT: In the mountains, it occurs in rocky forested habitats, both dry and moist situations; talus slopes, boulders along and near streams, cliffs, and roadcuts all provide suitable micro-habitat.
-In the Coastal Plain, it favors floodplains and other moist hardwood forests; a favored site contains much dwarf palmetto.
+In the Coastal Plain, it favors floodplains and other moist hardwood forests; a favored site contains much Dwarf Palmetto (Sabal minor).
 They sometimes use abandoned buildings for nest sites.

 BEHAVIOR: Mainly or essentially nocturnal.
-They are noted for building large stick and leaf nests, often to at least 1 foot high and wide.
+They are noted for building large stick and leaf nests, often to at least a foot high and wide.
 Shiny objects can often be seen in these nests.